 I really wanted to give them the look of aged metal and I was able to do that pretty simply using only three steps.
 To get a really authentic aged metal look, you need gray automobile primer, chalkboard paint and silver craft paint.

 I started with primer.
-I chose to use gray automobile primer because it sticks really well to plastic and gives a great matte gray finish with a bit of texture.
+I chose to use a gray automobile primer because it sticks really well to plastic and gives a great matte gray finish with a bit of texture.

 Once the primer was dry, I pulled out the chalkboard paint.
 Chalkboard paint also has a nice matte finish with some texture.
 I used a foam brush to rub a thin coat of chalkboard paint on and then immediately wiped the excess off with an old rag.